sensei-hacker/inavwiki/Navigation-modes.md

 Throttle input indicates climb or sink up to a predetermined maximum rate (see CLI variables).
 "set nav_max_climb_rate = 500" and "set nav_manual_climb_rate = 200" define the maximum climb and decent rate in autonomous/manual flight modes.
 The neutral position of the throttle stick to hold current altitude is defined by
 - “set nav_use_midthr_for_althold=ON”: use mid position of throttle stick as neutral.
 By default the mid position value is typically 1500us as set in the "Receiver" tab.
+This option may be most useful for people who have althold enabled at all times, not switchign bqwteen althold and non-althold modes.
 - “set nav_use_midthr_for_althold =OFF”: use current stick position (i.e. when activating ALTHOLD) as neutral.
+This option may be most useful if you intend to switch althold on and off during a flight.
 [Yet, if "nav_use_midthr_for_althold=OFF”, and you enable ALTHOLD with throttle stick too low (like on the ground) INAV will take “thr_mid” as a safe default for neutral. “thr_mid” is defined in the “Receiver” tab and should be set to hover throttle.]

 In the moment you engage ALTHOLD, INAV always sends “nav_mc_hover_thr” to the motors as the starting value of the altitude control loop.
 You should configure this to your copter's hover setting, if your copter doesn't hover close to the default value of 1500us.
 Otherwise your copter will begin ALTHOLD with a jump or drop.